-I will vote on what I believe is best for my constituents.
+I will vote for what I believe is best for my constituents.
 When I cast my vote, I will look at whether what the Government seek to do is proportionate.
 Of course, I understand that it is the Government’s first requirement to protect the public and that measures must be introduced to protect people from covid.
 However, when those measures have other, detrimental impacts on health so that individuals do not go to hospital and get checked out when they could have a treatable cancer or they suffer from mental ill health, isolation and loneliness, and their livelihoods are at stake because of what is happening to our economy, we have to take that into account when we vote.
-That is what I look to do.
+That is what I intend to do.

 I have great concerns about the rule of six because I do not see the evidence for how it will reduce covid rates.
 I do not understand the difference with what is happening in Scotland and Wales.
 There is also complexity.
 For example, this morning, with other Members, including the shadow Health Minister, the hon.
 Member for Ellesmere Port and Neston (Justin Madders), I played five-a-side outside.
 That is effectively 10 households mixing.
 It is good—it is sport and I am not saying that it should be banned; it should be allowed.
 However, on Sunday, when I was in Buckingham, I was unable to go with my sisters and children on a small horse-riding activity, solely because we would have been over a certain number.
 To me, that does not make sense.
 If one of the children had been left behind, and one of the adults gave covid to the other adult, that adult would have gone home and given it to the child who was left behind.